eweix/eweix.github.io/content/now.md

 A list of the things I'm focused on or involved - *now*.
 Expect me to use this as an excuse regularly.
 Inspired by the [/now page by Derek Sivers](https://sive.rs/nowff).

 ## Undergraduate Studies
-I'm currently studying biochemistry and (hopefully) mathematics.
+I'm currently studying biochemistry, with a side of math.
-I'm mostly focused on this.
+Mostly focused on this right now, since school is important and fun.
 Taking classes on chemistry, linear algebra, and Spanish.

 ## Research